samd-systems/palo-alto-labs/Incident-Zero-Trust-Policy-Failure-Allowing-Unintended-Server-Zone-Access-on-Palo-Alto-NGFW/README.md

 ## Root Cause

-The Server Zone subnet was incorrectly added to the contractor access profile during an IT user onboarding change window, causing it to be included in the split tunnel routes.
-The security policy permitted this traffic without identity-based restriction, allowing contractor access to the Server Zone.
+The Server Zone subnet was incorrectly included in the Contractor-Access-Profile split tunnel routes during an IT user onboarding change window.
+The GP-Tunnel-to-Server-Zone security policy, written without identity scoping, failed to act as a backstop.

 ## Resolution